Minimum clearance between two mating parts; the prescribed variations from the basic size.

 The angular fluting in the cutting face of the land at the chamfered end; formed at an angle with respect to the tap axis of opposite hand to that of rotation.
 Its length is usually greater than the chamfer length and its angle with respect to the tap axis is usually made great enough to direct the chips ahead of the tap’s cutting action.

-A flute that forms a cutting edge lying in an axial plane.
+A flute that forms a cutting edge lying in an axial plane of the tap.

 In producing a tap to given specifications, tolerance is: (a.) the total permissible variation of a size; (b.) the difference between the limits of size.